withastro/astro/packages/integrations/alpinejs/README.md

 npm install @astrojs/alpinejs
 ```

 Most package managers will install associated peer dependencies as well.
-Still, if you see a "Cannot find package 'alpinejs'" (or similar) warning when you start up Astro, you'll need to install Alpine.js yourself:
+However, if you see a "Cannot find package 'alpinejs'" (or similar) warning when you start up Astro, you'll need to do a manual install of said peer dependencies to the project and add the `alpinejs` integration to your `astro.config.*` file.

 ```sh
 npm install alpinejs @types/alpinejs